daltonwu/python-3-presentation/README.md

 Some examples: versions 2.7.11 (2015-12-05), 3.5.1 (2015-12-07), and 3.4.4 (2015-12-21).
 Note that bugfixes continue to be rolled out even for previous versions of Python.

 Python 2.7, the last minor update to Python 2, was released in 2010.
 This marked the end of _feature_ updates to Python 2—there will never be a Python version 2.8.
-The end-of-life for Python 2 is currently set to 2020; however, it will likely be postponed for reasons presented below.
+The end-of-life for Python 2 is currently set to 2020; however, it will likely be postponed because a significant amount of code in use is written in Python 2 and cannot or will not be easily converted to Python 3.

 Python 3.0 was released in 2008.
 It may be surprising that the first version of Python 3 came before the last version of Python 2.
 It may also be surprising that Python 3.0 is, in the words of Guido von Rossum, B.D.F.L., the "first ever _intentionally backwards incompatible_ Python release".
 At the time of writing, Python 3 is continually receiving improvements and new features.